The TATSUTA Group develops and provides products to meet customer needs, aiming to resolve social issues.

 BCP for procurement

-TATSUTA endeavors to purchase key materials and raw materials from more than one business partner, in anticipation of the possibility that a problem occurring at a business partner may make it impossible for us to purchase that partner’s materials and raw materials.
-We have also created a framework that, should any incident occur at a business partner, enables us to swiftly gather information and take action.
-On top of these, TATSUTA’s functional films business has built a BCMS, given that the business boasts an overwhelming share in the global market and thus has a duty to consistently supply customers.
+TATSUTA endeavors to purchase key materials and raw materials from more than one business partner, in anticipation of the possibility that it may become impossible for us to purchase that partner’s materials and raw materials.
+Should any incident occur, we swiftly gather information and take action.

 - For inquiries about ESG